Arinsal is a charming village located in the Pal-Arinsal ski area, it is probably one of the most welcoming ski villages you will ever visit.

 WIDER SKI AREA - PAL ARINSAL

-The Marrades has over 1,000 metres difference in altitude from start to finish -the record for Andorra- and comes down directly into the centre of Arinsal.
+The Marrades has over 1,000 metres difference in altitude from start to finish -the record for Andorra- and comes down to the top of Arinsal village.

 It's very easy to ski from Arinsal across to the neighbouring resort of Pal, the resorts are linked by a 50 person cable car, which is situated at the top of the Port Negre lift in Arinsal and runs across the valley to Coll de la Botella in Pal.
 Once in Pal intermediates and more confident skiers will find a more diverse and spread out ski area to explore, still mainly made up of blues and reds, but a greater selection of more challenging reds than you will find in Arinsal.